Daniel Ritzenthaler

 My college placed me into my first official job.
 Then I was self-employed.
 Then a client’s company was acquired and convinced me to join.
 Nobody has ever needed to interview me.

-There’s a first time for everything, I guess.
+There’s a first time for everything.

-So there I was, sitting in my first interview, nodding and smiling while talking about experience design.
+There I was, sitting in my first interview, nodding and smiling while talking about experience design.
 Then, out of nowhere, the interviewer used the phrase “look and feel” as a way to measure the results of experience design.

 Whoa!
 Hold on.
 That doesn’t sound right.
 Are we talking about the same thing?

 After a few minutes of trying to unpack what each of us meant, it was clear we had wildly different definitions of experience design — enough to make me incompatible to their team.
-I can’t really say that either one of us was right or wrong, only that we had adopted several perspectives and bundled them under the term experience design in surprisingly different ways.
+I can’t say that either one of us was right or wrong, but that we had adopted several perspectives and bundled them under the term experience design in surprisingly different ways.

 Ugh.
 Words are hard.

 They’re even harder when we have conflicting definitions for them.
-That’s why I think it’s a good idea to take a step back and define a few common terms that get thrown around in product design, and what kind of paid professional is best equipped to address them.
+That’s why I think it’s a good idea to take a step back and define a few common terms that get thrown around in product design, and what paid professional is best equipped to address them.

 In short, I’d like to get specific about the fundamental skills involved in product design, a few brief examples of the type of work that can be done for each skill, and how they’re mapped to common product design roles.

-The fundamental skills of product design.
+The fundamental skills of product design

 How something looks and feels can mean a lot to a customer or potential customer.
 First impressions are a big deal.
-The second, third, and millionth impressions are also a big deal.
+The second, third, and millionth impressions are a big deal.
 This is where you can make someone feel good about what they’re doing, or are considering doing in the future.

 Are you inviting, or intimidating?
 Are you encouraging, or pressuring?
-How you present yourself visually (aesthetic) and how you respond or entertain dialog (personality) can be the difference between simply getting the job done, and being enjoyable to work with.
+How you present yourself visually (aesthetic) and how you respond or entertain dialog (personality) can be the difference between getting the job done, and being enjoyable to work with.

 Aesthetic

 Aesthetics is everything people can look at and potentially draw a conclusion.
 Does it look sloppy, hip, fun, generic, professional?
-This is probably the most subjective part of designing a product.
+This is the most subjective part of designing a product.

 What does “professional” look like aesthetically?
 It’s hard to say.
 Although there are many ways to tackle this problem and remove, little by little, much of the subjectivity.
 You may never get all the way to objective, but you can always get closer.